Lactose-free milk: Production

-The production of lactose-free milk usually involved lactase which is added to the milk, then heated and mixed.
+The production of lactose-free milk usually involves lactase which is added to the milk, then heated and mixed.
 Lactase is usually produced from strains of yeast such as Kluyveromyces fragilis and Kluyveromyces lactis. β-Galactosidase can also be used for lactose removal.
+The first fully lactose free milk for consumers was developed by the Finnish dairy company Valio in 2001 using the ultrafiltration method.